 Risk is present in the country; areas of risk are specified:

-Risk is present in the northern district of Corozal (rural areas west of Rio Nuevo bordering Mexico) and the southern districts of Stann Creek and Toledo.
-Persons travelling throughout the country, visiting resorts and the islands should take meticulous anti-mosquito bite measures.
-Belize City is risk free.
+Low risk is present in rural areas of Belize, particularly in the southern districts of Stan Creek and Toledo.
+Persons travelling throughout the country, visiting resorts and the islands, should take meticulous anti-mosquito bite measures.

 Malaria risk is present below the altitude of : 400 meters